-- Approve and adopt the following CoC policies/documents: - 2018 Renewal Project Scoring Standards - o 2018 Project Scoring, Reallocation, Selection and Ranking Process - 2018 New Project Solicitation(s) - Approve and adopt the selection of new project applications. - Approve and adopt the final scoring of renewal project applications. - Approve and adopt the final ranking and tiering of all CoC-funded project applications. - Approve and adopt list of projects to be fully or partially reallocated, reallocation amounts and reallocation appeals
+- Approve and adopt the following CoC policies/documents: - o 2019 Renewal Project Scoring Standards - o 2019 Project Scoring, Reallocation, Selection and Ranking Process - 2019 New Project Solicitation(s) - Approve and adopt the selection of new project applications. - Approve and adopt the final scoring of renewal project applications. - Approve and adopt the final ranking and tiering of all CoC-funded project applications. - Approve and adopt list of projects to be fully or partially reallocated, reallocation amounts and reallocation appeals

-Guiding Principles for 2018 Project Evaluation, Reallocation, Selection and Ranking
+Guiding Principles for 2019 Project Evaluation, Reallocation, Selection and Ranking